nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 * Access rights: XROAD_SYSTEM_ADMINISTRATOR

-Finding member can be done with:
+Finding a member for current X-Road instance can be done with:
 ```
 xrdsst member find --class <MEMBER_CLASS> --code <MEMBER_CODE>
 ```

+* <MEMBER_CLASS> member class for the member to be searched, e.g. GOV
+* <MEMBER_CODE> member code for the member to be searched, e.g. 1234

 ##### 4.2.8.2 Member list member classes

 * Access rights: XROAD_SYSTEM_ADMINISTRATOR

-Finding member can be done with:
+Listing member classes can be done with:
 ```
 xrdsst member list-classes --instance <XROAD-INSTANCE>
 ```
+**When ``instance`` command-line parameter is not provided, current instance is assumed**

+* <XROAD-INSTANCE> X-Road instance for the member classes to be searched, e.g. DEV

 ## 5 Failure recovery and interpretation of errors
 > "In failure, software reveals its structure" -- Kevlin Henney